 It was a rare day in Los Angeles in July as a rainstorm threatened, although Angelinos welcome every drop.
-I had made a date for a mother/daughter day in Newton Canyon, 4 miles from Malibu for a winery hike, lunch and wine tasting at Rosenthal Estate Vineyards.
+I had made a date for a mother/daughter hike in Newton Canyon, 4 miles from Malibu to visit the vineyard, have lunch and taste the wine at Rosenthal Estate Vineyards.

 It was like descending into the garden of Eden with greenery and vineyards delicately laced into the hills up above.
 A pair of wooden giraffes played whimsically among the trees.

-I’d been worried about hiking up hills because my sprained foot was still twinging, but our guide assured us that a golf cart was available if necessary.
+I’d been worried about hiking up hills because I had sprained my foot and it was twinging, but our guide assured us that a golf cart was available if necessary.
 Fortunately, my foot cooperated and I did fine.
-It was a nice 45-minute workout.
+It was a lovely and invigorating 45-minute workout.

 We stopped at the chardonnay vineyard and tasted some of the grapes.
 They were so tart most of the people in our group spat them out.
 We learned that grapes used for making wine are much smaller and not nearly as sweet as table grapes.

-On our way, we passed by rows of avocado and citrus trees.
+Along the way, we passed by rows of avocado and citrus trees.

 The sky was still overcast and the clouds were holding their water, making it incredibly pleasant for a normally scorching July day.